unibas-gravis/scalismo-microsite/docs/mdocs/tutorials/tutorial5.md

 ---
-layout: docs
-title: Rigid alignment
-section: "tutorials"
+id: tutorial5
+title: Gaussian processes, sampling and marginalization
 ---

-{% include head.html %}

-# Gaussian processes, sampling and marginalization

 In this tutorial we will experiment with sampling and marginalization of Gaussian processes.
 Furthermore, we will learn how to compare the likelihood of instances of our model.